life-itself/web3/claims/can-financialize.md

 * P1: More financialization of non-financial value is itself desirable
 * P2: The current monetary and financial systems are deficient in their ability to capture what we think is _really _valuable; we could financialize value better or more extensively
-* P3: Web3 technology is capable of addressing these deficiencies
+* P3: Web3 technology is the route to addressing these deficiencies

 ## Steel-manning the claims